 - Quitting smoking.
 Most research suggests that taking lobeline, a chemical found in lobelia, does not help people to quit smoking cigarettes or chewing tobacco.

 - Other conditions.

-Pregnancy and breast-feeding: It’s LIKELY UNSAFE for anyone to take lobelia by mouth.
-The particular concern during pregnancy is that it can cause serious vomiting.
+Pregnancy and breast-feeding: Taking lobelia is LIKELY UNSAFE.
+It can cause serious vomiting.
 Don't take lobelia if you are pregnant or breast-feeding.

 Lithium interacts with LOBELIA